Port Chalmers: 1900s

-A new faster, harbourside road from the city was completed in 1965.
-The selection of Port Chalmers as the South Island's first container terminal in 1971 re-established Port Chalmers as the South Island's major commercial port to – much the dismay of the locals, who had enjoyed several generations of bohemian tranquility by this point.
+The selection of Port Chalmers as the South Island's first container terminal in 1971 re-established Port Chalmers as the South Island's major commercial port.

 In 1979, passenger trains between Port Chalmers and Dunedin ceased after 106 years of operation.
-All the buildings at the Upper Station were subsequently removed.

-The container traffic continued to expand and while a new expanding trade in timber developed in parallel but the greatly reduced labour needs of these trades saw the town's population contract.
+All of the buildings at the Upper Station were subsequently removed.
+Container freight traffic continued to grow, alongside a new timber trade, but the greatly reduced labour needs of these trades saw the town's population lessen.

-Controversial attempts to site an aluminium smelter at Aramoana at the mouth of the harbour in 1975 and 1980 didn't succeed.
+Controversial attempts to site an aluminium smelter at Aramoana at the mouth of the harbour in 1975 and 1980 did not succeed.

-From the 1970s an artists' colony grew up in Port Chalmers and Carey's Bay contributing to tensions over the port's continuing industrial development and giving a different flavour to the town.
+From the 1970s, an artists' colony grew up in Port Chalmers and Carey's Bay, contributing to tensions over the port's continuing industrial development and changing the demographics of the town.

-In 1987 the Port Chalmers Old Identities Society's collection was transferred to the old Post Office building and reopened as the Port Chalmers Museum.
+In 1987, the Port Chalmers Old Identities Society's collection was transferred to the old Post Office building and reopened as the Port Chalmers Museum.
 This has since been renamed the Port Chalmers Maritime Museum.